-The common names of flowers can be one of the more appealing and colorful aspects of gardening, but they can also confuse.
+The common names of flowers can be one of the more appealing and colorful aspects of gardening, but they can also be confusing.
 One man’s trout lily is another man's dog's tooth violet.
-We would all hate to lose the sentimental charm of common plant names, but there are times when it helps to know the Latin botanical name as well.
+We would all hate to lose the sentimental charm of common plant names, but there are times when it helps to know the Latin or botanical name as well.
 One of those times is when trying to tell the difference between true lilies (Lilium) and Daylilies (Hemerocallis).

 While Liliums are pretty much always called lilies, many of us casually refer to daylilies simply as lilies, too.
 For the most part, who cares?
-However, if you’re looking for a particular plant, if you’re researching how to grow the plant you have, and if you’re wondering why your lilies die when you cut them to bring inside, you'll need to know the difference between lilies and daylilies.
-Fortunately, it’s easy to tell the two plants apart by looking at the leaves, flower stems and how they grow.
+However, if you are looking for a particular plant, or if you’re researching how to grow the plant you have, or perhaps you are wondering why your lilies die when you cut them to bring inside, you will need to be able to tell the difference between lilies and daylilies.
+Fortunately, it’s easy to distinguish the two plants apart by looking at the leaves, flower stems and how they grow.

 Spotting a Daylily (Hemerocallis)

 The leaves are a dead giveaway as to which plant you have.
 Daylilies have long, flat strap-shaped blades that grow in clumps from the crown of the plant, at the soil line.
 Daylilies grow from about one foot high up to four feet tall.

 Daylilies also grow from thick, tuberous roots that are easily divided.

 Daylilies are popular with hybridizers, and there are over 30,000 named varieties.
 Each flower blooms for only one day, which is why daylilies do not make good cut flowers.
 The name Hemerocallis comes from the Greek words "Hemera," which means day and "kallos", which means beauty.
 The flowers are borne on thin stalks, or scapes, that grow from the base of the plant.
 The scapes may be multi-branched.